valarnet/valarnet-blog/posts/20230125-bgp-evpn-filtering.md

 Here is a very high-level outline of a logical structure that I found useful to follow:

 ### Control Plane Troubleshooting
 > - Verify underlay routing in site-1, site-2, and between the Border Gateways (BGWs) and that all the required loopbacks are learned properly.
-Verify if there are any route policy filters that interfere with learning of required loopbacks.
+Verify if there are any route policy filters that interfere with control plane learning.
 > - Verify overlay peering between the BGWs, Spines, and Leafs.
 > - Verify mutlicast routing if used for site-internal purposes.
 > - Verify ingress-replication NVE learning occurs properly between the BGWs.